mhewedy/spwrap/README.md

 **Note**: You can override the result code default success value setting system property `spwarp.success_code` to any `short` value.

-Note: All stored procedures should return 2 output parameters at least, result code and result message, that looks like:

 ## Step 1 (Create The Domain Object):
 Here's the Java Domain class: